-9.2 Information and Cyber Security
+8.2 Information and cyber security

 With digital systems now intrinsic to modern operations, the need to manage cyber risk effectively and efficiently is essential to meeting regulatory obligations and delivering safe and reliable water services to the community.
-Seqwater has a Cyber Security Strategy (2019-2023) (PLN-00334), Information Security Policy (POL-00091) and Cyber Security Standards (SPE-00502 and SPE-00429) that govern the way in which it approaches Cyber Security.
-Seqwater, as a statutory body, must have regard to QGCIO Information Security Policy IS18 in the context of internal controls, financial information management systems and risk management.
+Seqwater has a Cyber Security Strategy (PLN-00334), Information Security Policy (POL-00091) and a range of cyber security standards, across both Information Communication Technology and Operational Technology environments that govern the way in which it approaches cyber security.